Lamis-Mohamed/Linux-System-Administration/README.md

 **Part 2 : **

 This exercise is based on management of users accounts and creating of files.
 As linux security Administrator you should be able to assign different file permission and revoke permissions to unauthorized users.
 To improve your skills practice with this exercise.

-Entirely use the Terminal utilization of GUI will not be awarded any marks.
+Entirely use the Terminal

 Login to your terminal in Ubuntu.